MmmarRTha/Front-End-Store/README.md

 # Front-End-Store
 Front-End-Store it's a static website with a responsive design using only HTML and CSS and no frameworks.
-This site is hosting in Azure as a Static Web App.

 Tienda:
 ![Screenshot_2021-01-22 FrontEnd Store](https://user-images.githubusercontent.com/46696166/105619186-0c2a0700-5da5-11eb-9bfd-a58c17e1a7e0.jpg)